Currently, there are an estimated 13,890 nuclear

 and the U.S.

-With a combined arsenal of over 13,000, this particular hangover from the Cold War is still plain to see.
-Up to now the two have been undergoing programmes of disarmament - of this 13,400, over 5,000 are officially retired and awaiting dismantlement.
+With a combined arsenal of close to 13,000, this particular hangover from the Cold War is still plain to see.
+Up to now the two have been undergoing programmes of disarmament - of this 12,685, over 4,555 are officially retired and awaiting dismantlement - but currently still intact.